 What Marriage Really Means in Our Modern Age

 What Does "I Do" Really Mean?

-Marriage takes as much effort as it would to maintain any long-term relationship that lasts for years and years.
+Marriage takes as much effort as it does to maintain any long-term relationship that lasts for years and years.

-Every day, day in and day out, you are with that person with whom you committed to.
-You possibly share children with that person and hopefully at least one of you has a job, as well as hobbies, activities, and chores to combine into all that love and commitment.
+Every day, day in and day out, you are with that person to whom you committed.
+You possibly share children with that person and hopefully at least one of you has a job, as well as hobbies, activities, and chores that can be combined into all your love and commitment.

 So what is all this "work" about?
 How do you stay married to someone even on bad days without just giving up?

 The idea of marriage itself is a bit outdated in the sense that when the concept of marriage came about, people didn't live as long as they do today.

 The average life expectancy of a man in 2012 per the Center for Disease Control and prevention, is approximately 76, and for a woman, 81.

 That's a pretty long time to be with someone if you met and got married out of high school.
 Seriously, it's a really long time.
 You do the math.